-Ms. Parekh started at BASIS Independent Brooklyn in 2017 as a Grade 2 Learning Expert Teacher.
-As of the 2020-2021 school year, she transitioned to the role of the Grade 2 Humanities Subject Expert Teacher (SET).
+Ms. Parekh is a Grade 3 Humanities Subject Expert Teacher at BASIS Independent Brooklyn.
+She joined the school in 2017 as a Grade 2 Learning Expert Teacher.
+Three years later, she transitioned to the role of the Grade 2 Humanities Subject Expert Teacher (SET) and then spent the past year nurturing Grade 3 students in Humanities.
 She holds a Bachelor of Arts degree in English from Rutgers University, with a minor in communications and a Master of Arts in childhood education from Teachers College, Columbia University.

 Ms. Parekh had worked in education for more than 25 years.
 After graduating from college, she spent two years in the editorial and public relations industries but chose to focus on her true passion: Elementary Education.
 She taught preschool for two and a half years, worked as an Associate Teacher at Hollingsworth Summer Science Camp at Teachers College through her graduate education, and upon earning her master’s degree, taught second grade at P.S.180M in Harlem.
 After Ms. Parekh took some time off to raise her children, she returned to teaching at Lycée Français, a private French school.
 There, she taught grades 2 and 4 English and grade 4 accelerated English and history and supported struggling English students in grades 1 and 5.